mobxjs/mobx/docs/refguide/computed.md

 -   `computed(fn, options?)`

 Computed values can be used to derive information from other observables.
-They evaluate lazily, caching their output and only re-computing if one of the underlying observables has changed.
+They evaluate lazily, caching their output and only recomputing if one of the underlying observables has changed.
 If they are not observed by anything, they suspend entirely.

 Conceptually, they are very similar to formulas in spreadsheets, and can't be underestimated.
 They help in reducing the amount of state you have to store and are highly optimized.
 Use them wherever possible.